rubinius/rubinius/web/doc/en/appendix-b-reading-list.markdown

 Building virtual machines in general and programming language implementations in particular requires some knowledge.
-Rubinius' goal is to lower the barrier by keeping as much as possible in Ruby but to hack on garbage collector you have to understand what' going on behind the curtains.
+Rubinius' goal is to lower the barrier by keeping as much as possible in Ruby but to hack on the garbage collector you have to understand what's going on behind the curtains.

 This page contains references to books, online lectures, blog posts and any other publications you may find useful for working on Rubinius.